oeb25/VectorJs/README.md

 ## Motivation

-In the past weeks, I've wrote multiple vector classes for every single one of my games, each with a diff rent implementation.
+In the past weeks, I've wrote multiple vector classes for every single one of my games, each with a different implementation.
 I needed something that was as simple as `v(2, 1).add(3)` and was easy to install.
 If you're looking for a super high performance vector library for rendering thousands of particles, this one might not be the one.
 Although if you do, [send it to me please](mailto:lvrmlbvng@gmail.com)!

 ## Misconceptions